 Insectarium - Society of Scottish Artists (3 June - 25 July 2021)

 This exhibition presents artworks created by members of the Society of Scottish Artists in response to the conflicting feelings that Insects inspire in us.
 Beautiful or repulsive, dangerous or inspiring, Insects are above all essential to life on earth, and certainly our own.
 "Insectarium" offers a collection of artworks that reflect our complex feelings towards these crucial creatures in a wide range of media: sculptures, paintings, prints and small installations.

 The exhibition is organised jointly with the Society of Scottish Artists, a not-for-profit organisation run by artists for artists, whose primary function is to support its membership to organise, present and promote exhibitions and events, as well as offering a platform for discussion and sharing.
 (Image: Small Phoenix by Noelle Odling)

 Joint Exhibition by John Threlfall, Esther Tyson and Simon Griffiths (29 April - 30 May 2021)

 This exhibition brings together pastel drawings by John Threlfall and oil paintings by Esther Tyson with ceramics sculptures by Simon Griffiths.
 These artists take their inspiration from the close observation of animals in the wild.

 For this exhibition, John Threlfall and Esther Tyson focus on wildlife in the North East of Scotland and the Cairngorms respectively while Simon Griffiths takes his inspiration from the countryside around him in County Durham.
-(Image: Wigeon by John Threlfall)
+(Image: Greenshank by John Threlfall)